codecraftingtools/codecraftingtools.github.io/src/design.rst

 File I/O
 --------

-..
-  Many components need to perform file I/O
-  Typically use blocking functions, although not a concern for many apps Real-time concerns -- essentially blocking although non-blocking could be used, manual buffering required everywhere
-    blocking syntax is just really convenient abstracted file objects run-time environment / OS abstraction layer provide buffered file reading/writing API for RT systems (separate thread)
+Many software components need to perform file input or output operations.
+In the vast majority of cases, file I/O is performed using system calls that may potentially block the calling task.
+For most applications, the delays associated with the reading and writing to the file system are inconsequential, but this can be a significant issue for some real-time systems.
+This issue could be resolved by restricting components to using only non-blocking file I/O functions, but the plain fact of the matter is that, in most cases, this approach is just really inconvenient.

+In order to address these real-time concerns, we require software components to **use an API provided by the operating system abstraction layer when performing file I/O** instead of directly accessing files through the standard API provided by the operating system.
+This approach allows the real-time operating system abstraction layer implementations to buffer file I/O in appropriate manner (e.g. pass output data to a separate non-real-time thread that accesses the file system) or call the standard operating system file I/O functions if this is not a problem in the specific application domain.

 Data Recording and Playback
 ---------------------------

-..
-  common operation is logging of data to file for later analysis helpful in debugging also helpful to play back "canned" data into a system for processing provide standard components for recording and playing back data from
+In many applications, there is a need to record output data from software components to a file for later analysis or debugging purposes.
+It is also helpful to be able to "play back" previously recorded (or "canned") data into components for further processing.
-    raw and standard format files (matlab, csv, etc.) simple recording and playing back raw message streams from/to files. also message streams as entries in more complex data archive file formats extended functionality
+In order to provide these generally-useful capabilities, our tool set delivers a standard set of components for message stream recording and playback in raw and structured data file formats.

 Top-Level Application Code
 --------------------------

+There is typically quite a bit of "top-level" code in an application that is not reusable (except, perhaps, in a copy-and-paste fashion).
+In our view, this is a shame because we would rather see developers devote their time and put their energy into writing code that will be used over and over again.
+In order to address this issue, we must first consider what this top-level code is doing.

+In a typical application, the main program (or other top-level code) performs a series of tasks that looks something like this:

+- Process input data from the operating environment (e.g. command-line options)
+- Allocate resources and instantiate top-level components
+- Read in configuration data
+- Configure components as specified
+- Initialize components
+- Perform processing operations, which usually amounts to one of these
+  steps:

+  - Perform a single sequence of processing operations
+  - Repeat a sequence of processing operations over and over again
+  - Dispatch conditional processing operations in a state machine

+- Wait for program termination
+- Clean up resources

+Since this process is very similar from application to application, our approach is to factor the top-level code into two pieces:

+- An application-specific top-level software component

+- A reusable application executive that sequences the top-level component through the steps mentioned above

+Different application domains may still require slightly different application executives, but this is much better than writing unique code for every application.

 ..
-  what does a main program do?
-    setup/cleanup
-    configuration
-    sequence through a sequence of operations
-    loop
-    state-machine
-  top-level code not reusable
-  factor reusable parts into components and application executive application executive sequences through
+  this approach encapulates/moves boilerplate into reusable executive or
+    (possibly) auto-generated top-level component since much of this code is very similar from application to application and often amounts to boilerplate/glue logic and is tedious to write our approach is to factor the top-level code into: top-level component (processing operations) may not be reusable reusable (multiple?) application executive the sequences through creation, init, running, cleanup, & destruction main program can then be auto-generated

-    creation, init, running, cleanup, & destruction essentially glue logic generate main program also support alternative main program integration
+  also support alternative main program integration
   - scripting
   - embedding in other applications